Below our printable adjective worksheets you'll find these topics:

 Double the last consonant for a 1-1-1 word (one syllable, one short vowel followed by one consonant) since the endings –er and –est begin with vowels.

 Adjectives and adverbs that have three or more syllables are prefaced with more/less (comparative), and most/least (superlative).

-Good is an adjective and well is an Adverb; both positives form their comparative and superlative with better and best (good, better, best; well, better, best).
+Good is an adjective and well is an adverb.
+Both positives form their comparative and superlative with better and best

 Some adjectives cannot be compared since they represent an absolute degree: square, infinite.

-Articles are adjectives and the basics are three:
+Articles are adjectives and the basic articles are three:

 Pronomial Adjectives are definitive and may represent a noun understood without an article.
 (An article is an adjective that points to a noun or pronoun, it shows that a noun or pronoun is coming in the sentence: a or an, the.)

 Some Pronomial Adjectives can be compared like descriptive adjectives: few, fewer, fewest; little, littler, littlest, much, more, most.

 Numeral Adjectives are definitive and denote number and order definitively: two, three, fourth, fourfold…